aziflaj/aziflaj.github.io/content/posts/2023-01-29-little-space-for-things-of-little-importance.md

 }
 ```

-The `sequences` array is storing `int32` for each sequence length, so 4 bytes per each count.
+In this implementation, the `sequences` array is storing `int32` for each tally,
+so 4 bytes per each count.
 That's too much!

 The maximum number of cards of the same color that can be in a sequence is 26 (e.g. if all the Spades and all the Clubs are in the same sequence).
 I don't need more than 5 bits to store the number `26` so using `int32` for these is an overkill; I'm wasting precious bits that
 I could be using to store more valuable data.
-So, instead of using 4 bytes to store each sequence length, I'm going to do some bitwise magic in order to store
+So, instead of using 4 bytes to store each tally, I'm going to do some bitwise magic and store
-different sequence lengths in the same `int32`.
+multiple, different tallies in the same `int32`.

 Since all sequence lengths are not wider than 5 bits, I can store up to 6 of them in the same `int32`, like this:

 {{< image src="/images/20230131/bits2.png" position="center" style="border-radius: 8px;" >}}

-The 2 Most Significant Bits I am not using (yet), and the rest of the bits of an integer are storing the sequence lengths, sort of multiplexed:
+The 2 Most Significant Bits I am not using (yet), and the rest of the bits of
+the int32 are storing the sequence lengths, sort of multiplexed (for lack of a better word):

 ```go
 package cardistry